-IV.8 Termination of Employment
+IV.10 Termination of Employment

 All employees of Erikson are employed "at-will."
 Both the employee and the Institute have the right to sever the employment relationship at any time for any reason or no reason at all.
 All benefits terminate on the last day worked.
 If you decide to leave the Institute, please advise your supervisor in writing at least two (2) weeks prior to your date of departure so that an orderly transition can be made.
 This process includes turning in all Institute property, such as keys and equipment, if applicable.
 Additionally, all employees must complete certain required forms prior to separation from the Institute.
-You will be paid for any unused, earned vacation time in accordance with state and federal law.
+You will be paid for any unused, accrued vacation time in accordance with state and federal law.
+If an employee has taken more vacation time than accrued, as of the date of termination, the deficit will be withheld from their final paycheck.